Rushikesh696/music-store-data-analysis-sql-/README.md

 Each table stores a specific entity, and they are related via foreign keys to allow normalized and efficient queries.

-Analytical Tasks & Insights
-**Task Description**	                                                    **Insight/Output**
-1	Who is the senior-most employee based on job title?
-Employee with the highest job level 2	Which countries have the most invoices?
-Top countries by number of sales 3	Top 3 invoice totals?
-Highest individual invoice amounts 4	Which city has the best customers (by total invoice amount)?
-City generating highest revenue 5	Who is the best customer (most money spent)?
-Customer with the highest spending 6	List all Rock music listeners ordered by email alphabetically.
-Rock genre listeners with email 7	Top 10 artists who have written the most rock music.
-Artists with highest track counts in Rock 8	Tracks longer than average song length.
-Tracks with length above average 9	Total amount spent by each customer on each artist.
-Customer-Artist-wise spending 10	Most popular music genre per country.
-Top genre per country by purchase 11	Top spending customer per country.
-Best customer by country

 ### Key Learnings
 Writing complex queries using JOIN, GROUP BY, ORDER BY, and subqueries.